 Kelly Fewkes asked about project cost coverage and grant funding.
 Mayor Wanner explained that the proposed cost share would be $50,000 from Gunnison City and $20,000 from Centerfield City, with a potential $70,000 grant contribution if awarded.

 Jared Sorensen asked about the current capacity of the sewer lagoons.
-Garrik Willden of Jones & DeMille Engineering explained that the ongoing studies are intended to determine lagoon capacity by evaluating wastewater inputs and outputs in relation to state regulations.
+Garrick Willden of Jones & DeMille Engineering explained that the ongoing studies are intended to determine lagoon capacity by evaluating wastewater inputs and outputs in relation to state regulations.
 He noted that input data is available through metering, while the study will provide information on outputs.
 Sorensen also inquired whether the prison was still using holding tanks for nighttime sewer releases, and JD Bunnell confirmed that wastewater is flowing normally and not being held.
 Garrick noted that the holding tanks were contributing to H2S problems and part of this study will look at other areas of potential H2S buildup affecting the system.

 Kelly Fewkes wanted to know if the prison will be putting money toward the sewer expansion.
 Manager Marker stated we have not approached them for that at this point.